chris-townsend/where-next/TESTING.md

 ### Lighthouse

 I have run the website through Google Chrome's Lighthouse audit application and the results are shown below.
-Mobile testing has been performed too and reported similar results to desktop but with a lower performace score.
-With more time I would change the contrast slightly on some of the text throughout the site so that it boosts the accessability score higher.
+Mobile testing has been performed too and reported similar results to the desktop but with a lower performance score.
+With more time I would change the contrast slightly on some of the text throughout the site so that it boosts the accessibility score higher.

 | Page                     |    Desktop     |
 | ---                      |      :---:     |